 8 Splendid Spots to See Cherry Blossoms in Korea in 2021

-The blooming of the cherry blossoms in Korea is the most eagerly anticipated spring event of the year.
+The annual appearance of cherry blossoms in Korea is the most eagerly anticipated spring event of the year.
 It’s something you absolutely don’t want to miss.

 This wave of fairy tale gorgeousness sweeps its way up the Peninsula, transforming the mundane greys of winter into a silvery pink wonderland, along the way.
 It makes the whole season feel fresh, optimistic and ripe with possibility. *Cue romantic sigh of relief.

 - when to see Korea’s cherry blossoms at their absolute peak

 - where you can see cherry blossoms in Korea

 - about different festivals available around the country

 - 1 Cherry blossoms in Korea | 벚꽃